 The Diagnostic and Therapeutic Gastroenterology Program at Massachusetts General Hospital offers comprehensive detection, treatment and management options for patients with acute and chronic gastrointestinal conditions.

 Esophagectomy is performed by surgeons at Massachusetts General Hospital as both a minimally invasive and standard open procedure to remove a diseased esophagus and reconstruct the gastrointestinal tract.

 The Swallowing and Heartburn Center at the Massachusetts General Hospital Digestive Healthcare Center provides both primary treatment and second opinion evaluations for throat, esophagus and stomach disorders.

-It is very rare that someone with this disease will get cancer of the esophagus.
-But having Barrett's esophagus may raise your risk of having esophageal cancer.
+It's very rare that someone with this disease will get cancer of the esophagus.
+But having Barrett esophagus raises your risk of having esophageal cancer.

-If you have long-term (chronic) heartburn, you are at risk for Barrett's esophagus.
+If you have long-term (chronic) heartburn, you are at risk for Barrett esophagus.
 Talk with your healthcare provider.

 You are at greater risk of getting Barrett’s esophagus if you are:

 A tobacco smoker